-Houkou had to wonder, as always, if Hyouchuu had safely gotten to the Imperial Palace.
+Houkou had to wonder, as he constantly did of late, if Hyouchuu had safely gotten to the Imperial Palace.

-Two more blue orchids had withered since Hyouchuu left.
-In their place, despite it being a fool’s errand, they gathered four new seedlings from around the yaboku trees.
+Two more blue orchids withered after Hyouchuu left.
+Despite it being a fool’s errand, they gathered four new seedlings from around the yaboku trees to replace them.

 They must be protected.

 It was snowing a fortnight later, and at the end of the month as well.

 A desolated village, all but abandoned to the wilderness.
 No voices there welcomed in the New Year.
 The sun rose and the sun set, same as the day before.
 Another villager died, reducing their number to eight.
 The only break in the routine.
 The man sat down and leaned back against the riboku tree.
 The branches of the tree were dark gray, almost black.

 The man—Kyoukei—hugged his knees with his arms and gazed absent-mindedly at the snow falling softly at his feet.